 Before speaking with the teacher, write down your worries and concerns in bullet points.
 This makes sure that you do not miss out anything you want to say.

 The teacher might have made assumptions about what your child can and cannot do.
 Perhaps they believed they were being kind by allowing them to sit out activities.
 Remember, you are the expert on your child.
-Let teachers know what your child is like as a whole person, not just a child with SEN.
+Let teachers know what your child is like as a whole person.

 You could ask about school inclusion policies too.
 For example, is it the teacher or students that decide pairs and groups for group work?
 Does your child have to leave class early to get to the next lesson?
 Do they miss out on homework as a result?